sola-st/DiffSearch/README.md

 - [FAISS](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md) -> conda install faiss

-extra: I use IntelliJ IDEA for this maven project
+extra: I use IntelliJ IDEA for this maven project.

-**How to use**
+**How to reproduce results**

+Scalability:
+- In src/main/java/research.diffsearch/**Config.java** set SCALABILITY  = true;
+- In src/main/java/resources/Python/**FAISS_indexing.py** set nlist = 100;
 - Run the file src/main/java/research.diffsearch/**App.java**
-- Insert old code query, then a blank line (no arrow)
-- Insert new code query, then a blank line (no arrow)
+- The results are in the file src/main/java/resources/**Features_Vectors/scalability.csv**, where each line is the test performed using different number of changes.
+For each query the first column is the FAISS searching time and the second is the final matching time.

+Effectiveness:
+- In src/main/java/research.diffsearch/**Config.java** set SCALABILITY  = false;
+- In src/main/java/resources/Python/**FAISS_indexing.py** set nlist = 3;
-- Check the results
+- Run the file src/main/java/research.diffsearch/**App.java**

-- Type END instead of the query to end the program

-Additional:
-- You can change the "change database" modifying the input in the file src/main/java/research.diffsearch/**Change_extraction.java** , line 40.
-The inputs available are git_changes.txt, git_changes2.txt and git_changes3.txt
+- The results are in the files: queryN.txt, in each file there is the output of each query.

 **Example of queries**
 Tested Keywords: _ (for insertion of removal), ID, OP, LT, EXPR, ID<1>, etc.